FIAP-SOAT-G20/fiap-tech-challenge-3-api/README.md

 ## 💬 About

-Repository for the [FIAP](https://postech.fiap.com.br/) Tech Challenge 2, focused on developing a monolith backend system for managing orders in a fast-food restaurant.
+Repository for the [FIAP](https://postech.fiap.com.br/) Tech Challenge 3, focused on developing a monolith backend system for managing orders in a fast-food restaurant.

-Tech Challenge 2 specifications can be found [here](docs/tc2-spec.pdf).
-Youtube video explaining this project can be found [here](https://youtu.be/RJ7hwedA12s)
+Tech Challenge 3 specifications can be found [here](docs/tc3-spec.pdf).
+Youtube video explaining this project can be found [here](TBD)

 > [!NOTE]
 > Tech Challenge 1 repository can be found [here](https://github.com/FIAP-SOAT-G20/FIAP-TechChallenge-Fase1)
+> Tech Challenge 2 repository can be found [here](https://github.com/FIAP-SOAT-G20/FIAP-TechChallenge-Fase2)

 ## 📚 Dictionary - Ubiquitous Language